 Photo by Patrick Mulvihill

 CREWS WORK Feb.
 9 on a bridge over land, called the Summit Creek Viaduct, west of Hood River.
 Agencies are restoring the Historic Columbia River Highway as a trail from Troutdale to The Dalles.
-Due to construction, the Interstate 84 right eastbound will be closed, starting Feb.
+Due to construction, the Interstate 84 right eastbound lane will be closed for a portion near milepost 51, starting Feb.
 16, for the next three months.

 High above Interstate 84 west of Hood River, constructions crews were hard at work Friday assembling pieces of an over-land bridge that will reconnect abandoned stretches of the Historic Columbia River Highway State Trail.